Tips for facilitating DiSC virtually

 Begin by reviewing the learning objectives.
 What’s essential for learners to walk away with?
 What points must be covered in live, virtually delivered sessions?
 What can be done as independent work between sessions or as follow-up work if you’re doing only one session?
 Which modules from your Everything DiSC® facilitation kit do you want to cover?
 What is the story you want to tell and how will you weave that story throughout the course?

 Plan for how the learning will unfold.
 Are there topics or assignments that can be completed as pre-work or between sessions?
 Will you provide note-taking handouts with prompts to learners before the session(s)?
 What level of relationship should be nurtured between participants and can you design for that?
 How will you and learners use the features of your platform to maintain engagement among learners and with you?
-Will you need to break up your training into shorter modules than you've delivered in-person?
+Will you need to break up your training into shorter modules than you’ve delivered in-person?
+When you send your meeting invitation, can you provide a few questions to ponder before learners click on the link to the training?

 Use your platform’s tools to direct attention.
 Keep learning interactive and vary the way you’re engaging learners.
 Take advantage of options like polls, surveys, and status check emojis (thumbs up/down), or use the chat feature to ask preplanned discussion questions.
 Be ready to check in immediately with any learners who don’t respond, and ask if they have questions or technical issues.